FelipeZerokun/turtlebot3_maze_escape/README.md

 ## Project components

-This project uses the Turtlebot3 Burger robot, and its different components like:
+This project uses the Turtlebot3 Burger robot, which has a LiDAR sensor incorporated and will be used for the system navigation.
-- Laser Distance Sensors LS - 01 (LiDAR sensor)
--
+The other components that we will be working on are the following:

 ### Maze